10 Movies Like ‘Alien’ | TheReviewGeek Recommends

 Both films also feature strong female characters who must fight for their survival, alongside a rising wave of growing sense of dread and terror.

-There we have it, our list of best movies that are similar to Alien.
+There we have it, our top 10 alternatives to check out when you’ve finished watching Alien.
 What do you think about our picks?
+Do you agree?
 Did one of your favourites make the list?
-Let us know in the comments below!
+Or have we missed one of your favourites?
+Either way, let us know in the comments below!

 Leave a comment